Skip to content

 netclaw pair <endpoint>

-Run netclaw daemon pair on the daemon host to get a fresh code.
+If the daemon is already running, run netclaw daemon pair on the daemon host to get a fresh code.

 Codes last 5 minutes.
 Generate a new one with netclaw daemon pair and try again.